1. Setting up the package sources

-We recommend the latest stable version.
+We recommend the latest stable Checkmk version.
 If you need an older version (for example, as the basis for restoring a backup), you can find these in the download archive.
 Make sure that the package you select exactly matches the installed Linux distribution and its version.

 After you downloaded the package to your machine, you need to copy the file to the target Linux system where Checkmk needs to be installed.